 For another authentic bite into Chilean cuisine, try Peumayen which draws inspiration from the Mapuche, Rapa Nui and Atacameños.

-For lunch, make sure you try a chacarero, the city’s famed sandwich served with thinly sliced churrasco-style steak, tomatoes, green beans and chili pepper.
+For lunch, make sure you try a chacarero, the city’s famed sandwich served with thinly sliced churrasco-style steak, tomatoes, green beans and chilli pepper.
 Fuente Alemana, Bar Liguria and Taberna el Hoyo all sling exceptional chacarero.

 Finally, be sure to swing by Pisco Bauzá for a guided tasting of the country’s famous liquor.
 The master distiller, Rodrigo Bauzá, may even be on hand to discuss the different varietals and vintages himself.